Home Compare KBC.BR vs LSEG.L

 KBC Group vs London Stock Exchange Group: Which Stock Looks Stronger in 2026?

-KBC leads structurally, with valuation as the clearest single gap between the two profiles.
+KBC holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 London Stock Exchange still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, KBC is in better shape — its trend is intact while London Stock Exchange's trend has broken down.
 That puts structure and market broadly in agreement — KBC's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.